A safety kit is essential for any household. Here are the 10 items you need to keep your family safe.

 - Cash

+It should be large enough to store all the necessary items, but small enough that you can carry it with you if needed.
 Depending on the size of your family and what items you need to include, a backpack may be the best option as it can fit many of the necessary supplies.

 If you are accounting for multiple people, then having two backpacks may be a suitable option rather than one large bag.
 With two backpacks, you can distribute the weight of the survival and emergency gear equally.

+Another thing to consider is the amount of emergency food and water rations you need for your family.
 Emergency rations of water are inevitably heavy, so opting for a water filtration straw or canteen and water purification tablets would free up space and lighten the load.

 The best emergency kit is a bright and bold color so that stands out against its surroundings.

-Where to store your safety kits and emergency kits?
+Storage | Where to keep your safety kits & emergency kits?

 It’s important to store your safety kit in a place where it is easily accessible and convenient.
 Depending on your home's size, you may want to consider storing it in multiple locations.